JanetHunt/jennynet/README.md

 -----------------

+23.03.2018  working commit:
+	Added a global client and a global server list in JennyNet for active elements.
+	Added close-and-wait functionality for connections and servers and a global
+	method for layer shutdown. (close-and-wait not fully functional)

 21.03.2018  working commit: updated serialisation libraries to Kryo 4.0.1;
             object instantiation supplemented for all classes which implement
             the "Serializable" interface.